swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbonusupdated.md

 ---

 # OnBonusUpdated
-This event is triggered when bonus_updated is triggered
+This event is triggered when bonus_updated is triggered.
 ::: tabs
 @tab Lua
 ```lua